Introduction

 3. Effective research data management skills and the FAIR-principles are essential elements in the education of PhD candidates and students following research-based Masters and Bachelors programs.

-4. Research data management requires teamwork within the faculty.
+4. Research data & software management requires teamwork within the faculty.
 Every individual should know their own responsibilities, but should also be aware of the support services available to them and make use of these services, as required.

 Responsibilities